max-4711/post2push/api_endpoints.md

 ## DELETE /
+__Description:__
+The following database entries will be deleted:
+* Subscriptions with delivery details not updated for 3 years
+* Subscriptions of the TestChannel
-__Description:__ Initiates a cleanup mechanism: Subscriptions with delivery details not updated for 3 years and channels not used for at least 365 days (and their subscriptions) will be purged from the database.
+* Channels not used for at least 365 (and their subscriptions), except the TestChannel
+* Clients with no subscriptions and last modification more than 1 day in the past.

 __Parameters:__
 * ChannelCreationSecret: Secret configured in app.config.js in order to prove to be authorized to delete channels.